 This Gharana or school had its roots in the Bangash tribe of Afghanistan, three of whom migrated to India some 200 years ago bringing with them the Afghan Rabab.
-The Bangash tribesmen eventually settled in Rewa, currently in the state of Rajasthan in northwestern India, after taking up positions as soldiers under various ruling lords and kings.
+The Bangash tribesmen eventually settled in Rewa, in central India, after taking up positions as soldiers under various ruling lords and kings.
 Eventually, they became court musicians.

 One of the original tribesmen was Ghulam Bandagi Khan Bangash.
 There is controversy around the identity of his son who, according to some, was Hyder Khan and Hyder’s son’s name was Ghulam Ali Khan.
 Some other musicians and music historians argue that Ghulam Ali Khan was the direct son of Ghulam Bandagi Khan Bangash.
 In any case, all of the members of the Bangash families, descendent from the orginial three Afghan tribesmen, were Rabab players, and Ghulam Ali Khan, along with his cousins (or nephews) Enayet Ali and Niyamatullah Khan, laid the foundations of the Gharana.